-Add shallot and sauté for another 3-4 minutes.
+Add shallot and sauté for another 3 to 5 minutes.

 Add minced garlic and sauté for another minute.
-Then add nutmeg, onion powder, sea salt and ground pepper and sauté for 2-3 minutes.
+Then add nutmeg, onion powder, sea salt, and ground black pepper and sauté for 2 to 3 minutes.

-Then stir in vegetable stock and cashew cream in small portions, bit by bit, stirring constantly until smooth and well combined.
+Stir in low-sodium vegetable stock and cashew cream in small portions, bit by bit, stirring constantly until smooth and well combined.
 Bring to a simmer.